eksubin/cycleGAN_T2-T1/Readme.md

 Step 4 : Results

-the results get automaticaly generated into the root folder including the model.
+the results get automatically generated into the root folder including the model.